Table Of Contents

 - Commercial household products, including stain- and water-repellent fabrics, nonstick products (e.g., Teflon), polishes, waxes, paints, cleaning products, and fire-fighting foams.

-- Workplace, including production facilities or industries (e.g., chrome plating, electronics manufacturing or oil recovery) that use PFAS.
+- Workplace, including production facilities or industries (e.g., chrome plating, electronics manufacturing process, oil recovery, paper mill) that use PFAS issues.

-- Drinking water, e.g. landfills, wastewater treatment plants, firefighter training facilities.
+- Drinking water supplies, e.g. landfills, wastewater treatment plants, firefighter training facilities, and task forces.

 PFAS Health Effects

-The accumulation of PFAS in ground and drinking water, animals and people can have significant and substantial adverse consequences including:
+The accumulation of contamination in the ground and drinking water, animals, and people can have significant adverse health effects including:

 - Liver damage

 - Hormone suppression